netarchivesuite/solrwayback/README.md

 There is a batch_warcs2_folder.sh similar script to show how to easily add new WARC files to the collection without indexing the old ones again.

 For more information about the warc-indexer see: https://github.com/ukwa/webarchive-discovery/wiki/Quick-Start

+## Deploying under another directory context.
+Renaming the solrwayback.war to collection1#solrwayback.war in the tomcat/webapps/ folder will gave tomcat mapping the application from 'http://localhost:8080/solrwayback/' to 'http://localhost:8080/collection1/solrwayback/'.
+The requires defining the property in solrwaybackweb.properties: webapp.prefix=/collection1/solrwayback/ The 'wayback.baseurl' in solrwayback.properties also needs to be fixed to match.
+It will not work to try renaming a Tomcat deployment descriptor to collection1#solrwayback.xml. (hopefull fixed in a later release)

 ## Scaling and using SolrWayback in production environment.
 The stand alone Solr-server and indexing workflow using warc-indexer.sh can scale up to 20000 WARC files of size 1GB.
 Using 20 threads